Veterinary Technology – Wildlife Rehabilitation

 80 Hours

 In this competency-based course, students build upon previously acquired skills and increase their efficiency and understanding.
-While functioning as part of a group, students participate in physical examinations, intramuscular, subcutaneous and intravenous injection techniques, restraint of small animal patients, surgical preparations, anal gland expression, enema administration and taking blood.
+While functioning as part of a group, students participate in physical examinations, intramuscular, subcutaneous and intravenous injection techniques, restraint of small animal patients, surgical preparations, anal gland expression, and taking blood.
 Students are marked on skill and willingness to participate.

 28 Hours